Vop-creator/Opeyemi-A_Portfolio/data/raw/README.md

 # Raw Data

-   Place your original, unmodified source data here.
+   This is the original, unmodified source data

-   **Never edit files in this folder.** This is your source of truth.